 So we partnered up with Tenzo, based out of Los Angeles, and they are just absolutely, extremely talented, amazing chefs.
 And they got all local fish, produce, and beef from Scott River Ranch, here in California.

 We hosted in Topanga because Heather, who runs Mercado Segrado, had this amazing space with a view.
 And it was nice to be out there looking at the ocean during sunset, eating good food, and having some good CBD beverages and snacks.

-One of the intentions of this dinner was to open dialogue around whole plant foods and medicine, what came of these conversations?
+One of the intentions of this dinner was to open dialogue around whole-plant foods and medicine, what came of these conversations?

 I felt like there were a lot of ah-ha moments.
 Folks realized that this dialogue around CBD, or how CBD has become a little more popular in the market these days, that it’s not just about the one cannabinoid.
 I think that’s kind of what we refer to the product line or the kind of genre, the kind of category of this supplement or this nutrient, but it’s not just about that particular cannabinoid.
 It’s about how the other parts of the plant work together to increase the efficacy of that cannabinoid alongside the others.

-So yeah I think framing it in that context where people understand that you’re getting, say, not only vitamin C from that citrus but you’re getting all the other parts of that citrus so that your body can process those nutrients more holistically.
+So yeah I think framing it in that context where people understand what you’re getting, say, not only vitamin C from that citrus but you’re getting all the other parts of that citrus so that your body can process those nutrients more holistically.
 Just framing it that way seemed digestible and I think for people it just kind of clicked, like ‘oh wow, that’s why ONDA is different.
 That’s why this product is working better because they’re not stripping it down and giving us some narrow version of what the plant’s producing’.
 I mean, who would want to eat like that, you know?
 It clicked!

 Do you feel there is a parallel between the food industry and the cannabis/hemp industry when it comes to the production and consumption of whole foods versus processed?